 How To Get The Most Out Of Networking Groups

 Many organizations have local chapters which hold monthly meetings, generally with lunch, or dinner, and a speaker.
-This gives you an opportunity to mingle with colleagues and keep up on industry trends.
+This gives you an opportunity to mingle with colleagues and keep up with industry trends.

-Not only will you be learning, ongoing professional development is something that potential employers like to see on your resume and LinkedIn profile.
+Not only will you be meeting people and staying current, employers like to see ongoing professional development on your resume and LinkedIn profile.

 To get the most out of industry organizations join a committee or serve on the board.
 A spot on the membership committee where you’ll be working the desk means you’ll meet each person who walks in the door.